artemyk/artemyk.github.io/_pages/projects.md

 {% include rightimg_link.html img="tm.png" href="https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.2.033312" %}

 In the past few decades, researchers have uncovered a number of fundamental relationships between information and physics (such relationships often go by the name "thermodynamics of information").
-In particular, it has been shown that any physically-embodied system that processes information (which might be anything from a biological organism to a digital computer) must pay a price in terms of physical resources such as energy, time, or memory space.
+In particular, it has been shown that any physically-embodied system that processes information -- which might be anything from a biological organism to a digital computer -- must pay a price in terms of physical resources such as energy, time, or memory space.

 Along with [David Wolpert](https://davidwolpert.weebly.com/), resident faculty at the Santa Fe Institute, I have been studying the relationship between information processing and various kinds of resources, both for concrete models of computation (e.g., Turing machines and digital circuits) as well as for the kinds of general stochastic processes used in statistical physics.